Safety and what's appropriate on stage

 Safety

-As improv is made up on the spot, actions which might be safer when performed in a scripted production can carry more risk.
-For example, it might be safe to carry someone on your back while they juggle in a scripted work but this is more risky when its improvised.
+As improv is made up on the spot, actions which might be safe when performed in a scripted production can carry more risk.
+For example, it might be safe to carry someone on your back while they juggle in a scripted work where you have time to practice but this will be more risky when its improvised.

 Briefings

 Teams must arrive in time to attend the pre-show warm up briefing.
-This gives them an important reminder of the rules and any venue specific issues to keep in mind.
+This gives them an important reminder about the rules and also allows us to raise any venue specific issues.

 No physical force or pretend violence

 Students shouldn’t engage in stage combat.
-Its very easy for a pretend strike or grapply to be misjudged and hurt the other performer.
-These kinds of moves are dangerous in scripted theatre - they are particularly risky in unscripted work.
+Its very easy for a pretend strike or grapple to be misjudged and hurt the other performer.
+These kinds of moves are dangerous in scripted theatre and they are particularly risky in unscripted work.

 Slow motion combat is allowed.
 If students want to act out a fight scene then it can be done in slow motion so that there is no force behind blows or grapples.

-Teams must listen to any sideoaching from the MC and scenes will be called down if the MC feels they are unsafe in any way.
+Teams must listen to any sidecoaching from the MC and scenes will be called down if the MC feels they are unsafe in any way.

 Consent

 For example, students shouldn’t jump on each others backs without the other student giving clear permission and it being otherwise safe to do so.
-The student who wants to jump on their back might put their hands on the other students shoulders and wait for them to nod or say ‘hop on’ etc.
+The student who wants to jump on their back might put their hands on the other students shoulders to indicate their intent and wait for the other student to nod or say ‘hop on’ etc.

-Similar principle applies to any intimate or romantic gestures.
-If you want to hold someone’s hands or kiss them on the cheek then the student should complete 80% of the movement and let the other student complete the final 20%.
+Similar principle applies to any romantic gestures.
+If you want to hold someone’s hands or kiss them on the cheek then the student initiating should complete 80% of the movement and let the other student complete the final 20%.

 Stay low